 National Heat Awareness Day

-Although May usually isn’t that hot of a month-at least, not as hot as July or August-National Heat Awareness Day falls on the last Friday in the month of May.
-This holiday was invented by Occupational Safety & Health Administration (OSHA) and the National Weather Service (NWS) to alert the public that working in the heat can cause serious illness or lead to death if the worker doesn’t take the proper precautions to mitigate its effect.
+Although May usually isn’t as hot a month—at least, not as hot as July or August—National Heat Awareness Day falls on the last Friday in May.
+This holiday was created by the Occupational Safety & Health Administration (OSHA) and the National Weather Service (NWS) to alert the public that working in the heat can cause serious illness or lead to death if workers don’t take the proper precautions to mitigate its effects.
 It’s a reminder to everyone working and playing outdoors to drink plenty of fluids, pay attention to the warning signs of heat exhaustion, and spread awareness about how the heat can lead to dangerous medical emergencies.

 National Heat Awareness Day was founded by a collaboration between OSHA and the NWS.
-Although it’s currently unknown when it was first celebrated, it’s been observed for at least the past couple of years.
-It was designed as a way to let federal workers know of the risks of heat exhaustion and then it was expanded to give general information to the public.
+Although it’s currently unknown when it was first celebrated, it has been observed for at least the past couple of years.
+It was designed as a way to inform federal workers of the risks of heat exhaustion and then it was expanded to provide general information to the public.

 Quick Facts About Heat Exhaustion